circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 Displays the current eMandate status for a user to financial admins.

-- Name: Incassomachtiging (can be changed)
+- Name: Incassomachtiging beheer (can be changed)
 - Internal name: eMandateManager
 - Enabled for channels: Main
 - Scope: User